 Submitted by Olympia Harbor Days

-For a complete schedule, festival details or more information, please visit the Olympia Harbor Days website.
+For a complete schedule and all festival details or for more information, please visit www.HarborDays.com.
 While the festival is free, they do ask for a suggested donation of $5 per person or $10 per family.
+Net proceeds and donations support Kiwanis scholarships and activities that benefit kids and their families.